- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 - Wait until I analyze what can be deleted.

-Below you will see a list of file types and the space each one occupies.
-Select the ones you want to delete and click on [the appropriate button/link].
-"To accept"It's a fairly safe way to Reclaim space without touching personal files unless you select unusual options.
+Below you'll see a list of file types and the amount of space each one occupies.
+Select the ones you want to delete and click "OK ."
+This is a fairly safe way to reclaim space without affecting personal files, unless you select unusual options.

 Cleaning recommendations and temporary files